HK-Modding-Preservation/HollowKnight.Sein/README.md

 ## Installation

-First, install [Custom Knight](https://prashantmohta.github.io/HollowKnight.CustomKnight/user/installing/) following official instructions.

-The Ori skin is stored in this repo but Github doesn't provide a way to download directories, use [this link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2Fdplochcoder%2FHollowKnight.Sein%2Ftree%2Fmain%2FOri) to download instead.
-Unzip the resulting zip file into your Skins directory like any other Custom Knight skin.

-Finally, install this mod (Sein) via an HK mod installer such as [Lumafly](https://themulhima.github.io/Lumafly/).
-It will turn on automatically when you switch to the Ori skin via Custom Knight, and disable itself if you select any other skin.
+Install this mod (Sein) via an HK mod installer such as [Lumafly](https://themulhima.github.io/Lumafly/).
+The Ori skin is embedded automatically in it, and will be available for selection from the CustomKnight menu.

+If you don't want the skin to be named "Ori", you can edit the globalsettings.json for the Sein mod to change this name.

 ## Credits